Netflix Algorithm: How Netflix Uses AI to Improve Personalization

 Youtube’s Recommendation Engine

-YouTube, the world’s largest video-sharing platform, employs a complex recommendation engine to personalize content for its vast user base.
+YouTube, the world’s largest video-sharing platform, employs a complex AI recommendation engine to personalize content for its vast user base.

 The system consists of two neural networks responsible for various types of data filtering.